Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Bladder

-Of the bladder-equipped packs we tested, six of them, the USWE Zulo 6, both Evoc models, the Deuter Pulse Pro 5, Thule Rail 4, and the Osprey Seral 4, come with a 1.5-liter bladder (50.7 ounces).
-The Dakine Hot Laps 5L comes with a 2-liter (70 ounces) bladder.
+Of the bladder-equipped packs we tested, six of them, the USWE Zulo 6, both Evoc models, the Deuter Pulse Pro 5, Thule Rail 4, and the Osprey Seral 4 and Raptor 4, come with a 1.5-liter bladder (50.7 ounces).
+The Dakine Hot Laps 5L comes with a 2-liter (70-ounce) bladder.
 Additionally, the Evoc Hip Pack Pro 3 can carry two bottles, and the Deuter Pulse Pro 5 can carry one.
-Any of these packs should carry enough water for 2-3-hour-long rides, or longer, depending on the temperature and your personal rate of consumption.
+Any of these packs should carry enough water for 2 to 3-hour-long rides, or longer, depending on the temperature and your personal rate of consumption.

 the magnetic hose connection on the Thule Rail 4